codebypatrickleung/oci-hpc/README.md

-This is a modified version of the original Oracle HPC Terraform stack.
+This is a modified version of the original [Oracle HPC Terraform stack](https://github.com/oracle-quickstart/oci-hpc).
 The following changes have been made:

-- Removed the use of the template provider as it has been deprecated.
+- Removed the use of the Terraform template provider since Terraform provider template v2.2.0 does not support your platform (darwin_arm64, i.e., Apple Silicon/M1/M2 Mac)
+- Added a provider blog to use Token based authentication
-- Added instructions to use OpenTofu (https://opentofu.org/) to deploy the stack.
+- Added instructions to use [OpenTofu](https://opentofu.org/) to deploy the stack.
 - Added an additional .gitignore file to ignore Terraform files.
-- Updated README.md to provide instructions for deployment via OpenTofu.

 # Deploy using OpenTofu